IkeThermite/EngineeringAssessment/README.md

     - This needed a personal access token, since I have 2FA on my GitHub account.

 **Development Procedure:**
+I have never used Docker before, so I worked through the first half of [this tutorial](https://www.youtube.com/watch?v=fqMOX6JJhGo).
+Another tutorial that was an excellent resource was [Introduction to Nameko with Docker](https://max6log.wordpress.com/2017/04/23/introduction-to-nameko-with-docker/).
+My plan for the implementation was to roughly complete it in three phases.

 1. First create three, simple working functions.
+This was `threefunctions.py`.
 2. Refactor those functions as a Nameko service and test.
     - This requires RabbitMQ installed.